adityasingh3007/Gesture-Controlled-Wireless-Game-Controller/README.md

 ## Things to be Done
 + Instead of Accelerometer, we can think of using Joystick.
 + Also a keypad control can be added so, if the user wants to control it with the button he can
 + In NEC protocol we have the address to target which TSOP module we want to send the data.
-So to prevent interference of different IR Signals with different TSOP, we have to have atleast 90 address (*8-bit binary form*) in our hand.
+So to prevent interference of different IR Signals with different TSOP, we have to make atleast 90(this will varry as per the number of registrations) different address (*8-bit binary form*). hand.

 ## Components to be Used:
 + Arduino UNO